imagej/imagej.github.io/pages/BigStitcher_BoundingBox.md

 sample by applying a **minimum filter** and then **thresholding** a downsampled version of the fused image.

-{% capture includecontent %} This method will try to segment a bright object in front of dark background, so it cannot be used e.g. for brightfield images with dark objects in front a bright background. {% endcapture %}
+{% include sidebox-right content='This method will try to segment a bright object in front of dark background, so it cannot be used e.g. for brightfield images with dark objects in front a bright background.' %}

-{% include info-box content=includecontent %}

 You will be asked for the following parameters: